cyn-chen01/assignment2_GRP4_yc4336/README.md

 ------------------------------------------------------------------------

-| Image recognition using deep learning have been prevalent in various industries.
+> Image recognition using deep learning have been prevalent in various industries.
 Recent real-world application in COVID-19 diagnosis have shed light on how this technique could have prompt deployment in healthcare industry.
 Any technological device that allows for swift and precise screening of COVID-19 infection could prove invaluable for healthcare providers.
 Currently, the primary clinical method utilized for diagnosing COVID-19 is Reverse Transcription Polymerase Chain Reaction (RT-PCR), which is costly, relatively less sensitive, and demands specialized medical personnel.
 X-ray imaging stands out as a readily available alternative that holds promise in COVID-19 diagnosis.
-|
+>
-| This project aim to replicate the the result with two approaches: self-trained CNNs and pre-trained transfer learning technique.
+> This project aim to replicate the the result with two approaches: self-trained CNNs and pre-trained transfer learning technique.

 ### Overview

 ------------------------------------------------------------------------

-The project uses the database organized and published by Muhammad E. H. Chowdhury et. al,.^1^ The database contains a mixture of 423 COVID-19, 1485 viral pneumonia, and 1579 normal chest X-ray images.
+> The project uses the database organized and published by Muhammad E. H. Chowdhury et. al,.[1]
+The database contains a mixture of 423 COVID-19, 1485 viral pneumonia, and 1579 normal chest X-ray images.
-Two self-trained CNN architectures were deployed, along with three pre-trained CNN architectures: `DenseNet201`^2^, `EfficientNetB7`^3^and `VGG16`^4^ (all trained on the ImageNet Dataset).
+> Two self-trained CNN architectures were deployed, along with three pre-trained CNN architectures: `DenseNet201`[2], `EfficientNetB7`[3]and `VGG16`[4] (all trained on the ImageNet Dataset).
 All architectures were then fine-tuned on the dataset.
-The results obtained from the different architectures were then evaluted and compared.
+> The results obtained from the different architectures were then evaluted and compared.

 ### Steps

 ------------------------------------------------------------------------

-| 1.
-Data exploration&prepossessing
+1. Data exploration & prepossessing
-| 1.1 Data Augmentation
+> 1. Data Augmentation
-| 2.
-Split the dataset
+2. Split the dataset
-| 3.
-Fine-tune CNNs
+3. Fine-tune CNNs
-| 3.1 Define a learning rate scheduler function, fit the CNN using call backs=learning rate scheduler
+> 1. Define a learning rate scheduler function, fit the CNN using call backs=learning rate scheduler
-| 3.2 Set optimizer = Adam(learning_rate=0.001)
+> 2. Set optimizer = Adam(learning_rate=0.001)

 | Hyper-parameters    |                                                            |
 |---------------------|------------------------------------------------------------|